tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

         - By default all augmentations will appear on the wheel.
         - The "Disable All" button can optionally be removed using the options menu.
         - The augmentation wheel can be changed to work in Quick mode.
 In Quick mode, releasing the augmentation wheel key will select the currently highlighted augmentation.
 Use right click to cancel.
+    - Added a new setting to always show weapon bloom.
     - In the Inventory screen, charged items will now show their charge level on their icon.
 Additionally, belt slots containing charged items will show their charge level.
     - Lockpicks and Multitools will no longer be consumed if you look away from an object you're picking/bypassing.
 Instead, the action will be cancelled and any progress cancelled.
     - Added an optional "Dynamic Crosshair" mode, which shows a small dot-crosshair when no weapons is equipped, and some items have no crosshairs at all.